richelbilderbeek/ums_0ad_tournamang_2023/README.md

 placerad i ett lag med någon annan.

 ### Hur spelar vi emot vår fiende?

+> Physical strength is only noble in cattle,
+> it is strength of character that is noble in men.
+>
+> Democritus (fragment)

  * Tips: se också [den här YouTube video](https://youtu.be/cQIAz1tjRyM)